Shoe polish: Surge in popularity

-Shoe polish was to be found just about everywhere Allied troops ventured.
+Shoe polish remained an essential item by World War II and was found just about everywhere Allied troops ventured.
 American war correspondent Walter Graeber wrote for TIME magazine from the Tobruk trenches in 1942 that "old tins of British-made Kiwi polish lay side by side with empty bottles of Chianti."
-A story indicative of the rise in global significance of shoe polish is told by Jean (Gertrude) Williams, a New Zealander who lived in Japan during the Allied occupation straight after World War II.
-American soldiers were then finding the dullness of their boots and shoes to be a handicap when trying to win the affections of Japanese women.
+A story indicative of the rise in global significance of shoe polish is told by Jean (Gertrude) Williams, a New Zealander who lived in Japan during the Allied occupation.
+They explained that American soldiers were then finding the dullness of their boots and shoes to be a handicap when trying to win the affections of Japanese women.
 U.S. military footwear of the time was produced in brown leather with the rough side out.

 When the British Commonwealth Occupation Forces arrived in Japan—all with boots polished to a degree not known in the U.S. forces—the G.I.s were more conscious than ever of their feet.
 The secret was found to rest not only in spit and polish, but in the superior Australian boot polish, a commodity which was soon exchanged with the Americans on a fluctuating basis of so many packets of cigarettes for one can of Kiwi boot polish.

 Soldiers returning from the war continued to use the product, leading to a further surge in its popularity.
 While Kiwi shoe polish was what business historian Alfred D. Chandler, Jr. would call a "first mover", Kiwi did not open a manufacturing plant in the US until after World War II.
 Prior to this, Cavalier Shoe Polish, founded by James Lobell, had operated in the US since 1913.
 The sales paradigm of Cavalier polish was to have footwear professionals sell Cavalier's high-end shoe polish to the shoe-buying public.
 A few years after World War II, Kiwi opened a manufacturing plant in Philadelphia, making only black, brown, and neutral shoe polish in tins.
 Kiwi purchased Cavalier in 1961, and continued to manufacture products under the name until the year 2000.